relimitgmbh/markdown-builder/README.md

 ### Rendered

-This is a paragraph followed by a horizontal rule
+This is a paragraph followed by a horizontal rule.

 ---

-Asterisk or Underscore can be chosen as well:
+Different rule characters (to account for differences in markdown dialects) are possible as well.
+You can set your own standard via ``` MarkdownSerializationOptions ```.

 ***